Creating profile layouts for custom objects

 The Profile Header section is also available for Veeva entities and includes Name, Record Details, and Contact Information sub-sections that cannot be updated to add, edit, or remove the default fields.

-- Primary Information - The section that contains the key information about the entity; for example, name, Network entity ID, contact information, primary country, and record state.
+- Primary Information - The section that contains the key information about the entity; for example, name, Veva ID, contact information, primary country, and record state.

 - Record Information - All of the standard Veeva fields that are added for the custom object.